Dr Dagmar Divjak

 My main research interests are in understanding how our cognitive capacities give rise to the patterns and structures we see in language and in charting what language has to offer the learner in his/her quest for meaning.
 Because of my background in usage-based cognitive linguistics, frequency in all its guises plays a central role in my work.
 (For a more detailed description of my research follow the link).

-Among other duties, I sit on the editorial board of Cognitive Linguistics, serve as vice-president/president elect of SCLA, the Slavic Cognitive Linguistics Association, and I am the linguistics stream organizer for BASEES, the British Association for Slavonic and East European Studies.
+Among other duties, I am president of the Slavic Cognitive Linguistics Association (SCLA) and sit on the editorial boards of the journals Cognitive Linguistics and Linguistics.
+I am outgoing linguistics stream organizer for BASEES, the British Association for Slavonic and East European Studies.

 Selected recent publications

 - 2010.
 Structuring the Lexicon: a Clustered Model for Near-Synonymy.
-Mouton de Gruyter: Berlin – New York.
+Berlin: De Gruyter.
 [Cognitive Linguistics Research 43].

 [under contract].
 The Mouton Handbook of Cognitive Linguistics.
-Berlin: Mouton de Gruyter. (together with Ewa Dąbrowska)
+Berlin: De Gruyter. (together with Ewa Dąbrowska)

 2012.
 Frequency effects in language learning and processing.
 Volume 1.
-Berlin: Mouton de Gruyter.
+Berlin: De Gruyter.
 [Trends in Linguistics.
 Studies and Monographs.
 244.1] (together with Stefan Gries)

 2012.
 Frequency effects in language representation.
 Volume 2.
-Berlin: Mouton de Gruyter.
+Berlin: De Gruyter.
 [Trends in Linguistics.
 Studies and Monographs.
 244.2] (together with Stefan Gries)

 2007.
 Cognitive Paths into the Slavic Domain.
-Berlin: Mouton de Gruyter.
+Berlin: De Gruyter.
 [Cognitive Linguistics Research 38]. (together with Agata Kochańska)

 Peer-reviewed journal articles and book chapters